slimnate/workos-convex-sveltekit/README.md

 };
 ```

+## Best Practices
+These are some best practices that I have come up with
+- Authorization inside your convex query/mutation functions.
+Limit client side trust as much as possible.

+# Deployment
+When deploying besure to include all the WorkOS environment variables for the build.

 # CLI Options
 The `workos-convex-sveltekit` CLI provides several options to control how files are copied and how conflicts are handled.
 These can be combined as needed.